Qumulo/docs/hardware/hpe-dl325-gen10-plus/getting-started.md

 1. On the **Boot Menu** page, to perform a one-time boot, click **Generic USB Boot**.

-## Step 3: Use the Field Verification Tool (FVT)
+## Step 3: Run the Field Verification Tool (FVT)

-After the node reboots, the Field Verification Tool starts automatically.
+After the node reboots, the Qumulo Installer runs automatically.

 1. Choose **[1] Factory reset (DESTROYS ALL DATA)**.